sadighian/crypto-rl/README.md

 - Each crypto pair (e.g., Bitcoin-USD) run on its own `Process`
   - Each exchange data feed is processed in its own `Thread` within the parent crypto pair `Process`
+  - A timer for periodic polling (or order book snapshots--see `feature-integration` branch) runs on a separate thread

 ![Design Pattern](assets/design-pattern.png)